-There are different ways of how a machine learns.
-In some cases, we train them and, in some other cases, machines learn by their own.
-Well, primarily, there are two types of machine learning – Supervised Learning and Unsupervised Learning.
+There are different ways in which a machine learns.
+In some cases, we train them and, in some other cases, machines learn on their own.
+Well, primarily, there are four types of machine learning – Supervised Learning, Unsupervised Learning, Semi-supervised Learning, and Reinforcement.
 In this module, we are going to discuss the types of machine learning in detail.

 In case you want to jump right into a particular topic, here’s the table of contents for this module: